Battle of Cao Bằng (1979): Battle

 On 23 February, the PLA command realized that Cao Bằng was actually held by only a small number of Vietnamese troops.
 Instead of waiting for the 41st Army to break through enemy defense from the north, General Xu Shiyou, the overall commander of the Chinese campaign in Vietnam, ordered an immediate assault on the city.
 Cao Bằng fell on 25 February, yet fighting still went on intensely in other areas throughout the province.
 On 26 February, the VPA Cao Bằng Front Command was established, headed by Colonel Đàm Văn Ngụy.
 The new 311th Division was founded three days later to fight alongside the exhausted 346th, comprising the 169th, 529th, and 531st Infantry Regiments plus the 456th Artillery Regiment.
 On 27 February, Chinese forces captured the Guen Tiat airfield, southwest of Thất Khê, which continued to be contested by both sides afterwards.
 On the same day, Vietnamese forces staged counter-attacks against the occupied towns of Quảng Uyên and Trà Lĩnh, where Chinese control had not been restored until 2 and 3 March respectively.
 At 19:30 on 3 March, Chinese forces took Đức Long, a town on Highway 4, thus successfully connecting the Chinese areas of operations in Cao Bằng and Lạng Sơn.
 On 5 March, the Chinese government announced they had achieved their goals in their 17 day border war and consequently the withdrawal of troops from Vietnam.
 There was no immediate response from Hanoi to China's announcement.

-After China's withdrawal, analysts described the battle as an important Chinese victory in capturing the Vietnamese capital of Lạng Sơn.
-"They beat the hell out of the Vietnamese," stated one analyst in describing the battle around Lạng Sơn.
-"The Vietnamese know that; the Russians know that.
-That is all the Chinese are interested in."
-Some Bangkok analysts pointed that Vietnam was at least successful in keeping their losses low by avoiding battles between its main-force units stationed near Hanoi with the Chinese forces.
-Western analysts had stated that a Vietnamese decision to attack the Chinese troops as they withdrew, could lead to retaliation and cause the war to continue.